-Cost Basis Information.
+Tax Basis Information.

-The Fund is required to report your cost basis, gain or loss, and holding period to the IRS on Form 1099 when "covered" shares of the Fund are redeemed.
+The Fund is required to report the adjusted tax and holding period of your shares, and your gain or loss to the IRS on Form 1099 when "covered" shares of the Fund are redeemed.
 Covered shares are any shares acquired (including shares acquired through reinvestment of the Fund's distributions) on or after January 1, 2012.
-The Fund has chosen the "average cost" method as its default method for reporting the cost basis of covered shares.
-The Fund will use this method for purposes of reporting your cost basis unless you instruct the Fund in writing to use a different calculation method.
+The Fund has chosen the "average basis" method as its default method for reporting the adjusted tax basis of covered shares.
+The Fund will use this method for purposes of reporting your adjusted tax basis unless you instruct the Fund in writing to use a different calculation method.
 You may choose a method different from the Fund's default method if you provide the Fund with timely notice.
 Please consult your tax advisor with regard to your particular circumstances.